okalai-ai/okalai-site/index.md

       <p>
         Okalai is expanding the map, one language at a time.
 Originally <a href="https://ndapa.us">launched</a> in 2021 through a small series of AI events, Okalai AI became an independent research institute in 2025, focused on advancing foundational methods in multilingual NLP.
 <br>
-Our work spans over 30 global languages, with a focus on language tech that goes beyond high-resource settings.
+Our work focuses on language tech that goes beyond high-resource settings.
       </p>
     </div>
     <div class="column image-block">